 My screams, as I quickly got out of the room, brought my husband, Andy, running, and Puffkin looking rather surprised at my outburst!

-Andy kindly and bravely disposed of the spider for me, and at my insistence also checked the whole room for me, just to make sure!!
+Andy kindly and bravely removed the spider for me, and at my insistence also checked the whole room for me, just to make sure!!

 Constructive Rest came next and it took me several minutes to calm down.